Clean Transportation Triangle (CTT) Program and Alternative Fueling Facilities Program (AFFP)

-Both the CTT and AFFP can fund natural gas fueling stations and are available to fund projects in the state's nonattainment areas.
-Even though both grant programs have unique features (i.e., fuel options, funding allocations and geographic requirements), because of the similarities between these programs, the TCEQ solicits applications for both programs under a joint Request for Grant Applications (RFGA) and provides one application track for applicants to apply to one or both programs, depending on the eligibility of the project.
-For applicants familiar with previous CTT and AFFP requirements and grant application periods, the criteria for these programs were modified by Senate Bill (SB) 1727, 83rd Texas Legislature, Regular Session, 2013.
-The changes to the CTT under SB 1727 included an increase to the maximum grant amounts and expansion of the eligible areas.
-The maximum grant amounts under the AFFP were also increased.
+Though both the CTT and AFFP grant programs have unique features (i.e., fuel options, funding allocations and geographic requirements), because of the similarities between these programs, the TCEQ solicits applications for both programs under a joint Request for Grant Applications (RFGA) and provides one application track for applicants to apply to one or both programs, depending on the eligibility of the project.

 Applications meeting the project eligibility requirements for both programs will be considered under both programs.
 However, a project may only be awarded a grant from one of the programs, and not both.
 Applications meeting the eligibility requirements for only one of the programs will only be considered for that program.